The Bird That Drinks Tears: Rescue Party

-A mysterious human who hunts and eats Nhaga who wields Baragi, a unique sword with two parallel blades mounted on a single hit.
+A mysterious human who hunts and eats Nhaga who wields Baragi, a unique sword with two parallel blades mounted on a single hilt.
 He is chosen as the "pathfinder" of the party to rescue and escort a Nhaga to the Hainsha Temple.
 His name is a pseudonym made of 2 words from the Kitalzer Hunter's language: "kaygan(black lion)" and "draka(dragon)" are creatures made extinct by Nhaga.